sheeeng/oughie-clock-rs/README.md

 You can change this path by setting the `CONF_PATH` environment variable.
 If you wish to run the application without automatically using the existing `conf.toml` file, you can set `CONF_PATH` to `None`.

-Any argument passed in the command line will overwrite the settings inside the `conf.toml` file.
+Any argument passed in the command line will override the settings inside the `conf.toml` file.

 ### Fields